Opinion

 1

-Darryl Williams over 11 years ago
+Darryl Williams about 12 years ago

 This is cute, and while I won't deny what's said about what makes an effective campaign; I only hope this article itself doesn't serve as a distraction from the policies and views that actually -should- determine what voters choose.
 By that metric, four more years is obvious.
 One can only vote and hope though.